acdc-digital/EAC/docs/ai-chat-terminal.md

 **Actions:**
 - Run in Node.js environment
-- Can call external APIs (like OpenAI)
+- Can call external APIs (like Anthropic Claude)
 - Cannot directly access the database
 - Must use ctx.runQuery() and ctx.runMutation()
 - Perfect for external integrations

-In our chat system, we use an action to call OpenAI's API, then use mutations to store the messages in the database.
+In our chat system, we use an action to call Anthropic's Claude API, then use mutations to store the messages in the database.
 ```

 ### AI Context